gbmhunter/MFixedPoint/README.rst

 Fixed-point numbers are signed.

 NOTE: This fixed point library will usually be slower when running of a CPU which has associated floating point unit (FPU), e.g. when running on your desktop/laptop.
 The benchmark performance tests (found in :code:`benchmark/`) suggest simple fixed-point operations such as addition/subtraction/multiplication/division are about 10x slower than their float/double counterparts when there is a FPU.
-However, this library is designed to be used on CPU's where there is no FPU present.
-This library comes in useful when there is no FPU present, which is the case for lower-end microcontrollers such as ARM Cortex M0/M3, Atmel ATMEGA, TI MSP430's e.t.c.
+However, this library is designed to be used on CPU's where there is no FPU present, which is the case for lower-end microcontrollers such as ARM Cortex M0/M3, Atmel ATMEGA, TI MSP430's e.t.c.

 The "Slow" Fixed-Point Library (FpS)
 ------------------------------------